h45h1rSec/Dev-Tools-Cheatsheets/MarkDownLanguage-Cheatsheet/MarkdownLanguage.md

 ### Emoji

-That is so funny! :joy:
+That is so funny! :emoji:

 (See also [Copying and Pasting Emoji](https://www.markdownguide.org/extended-syntax/#copying-and-pasting-emoji))